EffectsSDK/desktop-demo-samples/README.md

 - Color grading - **implemented**
 - Background denoise - **in progress**

 ## Usage details

-The main object of the SDK is the instance which implements ISDKFactory.
+The entry point of the SDK is the instance of (ISDKFactory)(#isdkfactory).
-Using an ISDKFactory instance you will be able to prepare frames for processing and configure the pipeline of processing (enable transparency, blur, replace background etc).
+Using an **ISDKFactory** instance you will be able to prepare frames for processing and configure the pipeline of processing (enable transparency, blur, replace background etc).

 ### How to obtain a tsvb::ISDKFactory instance

-- Load the tsvb.dll with the usage of **LoadLibrary()** function.
+- Load the tsvb.dll with the usage of **LoadLibrary()** for Windows or **dlopen** for macOS/linux.
 - Get the address of **createSDKFactory()** function from the dll.
 Cast it to **::tsvb::pfnCreateSDKFactory** type.
 - Call the **createSDKFactory()** function to instantiate a **::tsvb::ISDKFactory** object.
+- Authorize instance to use it.
+Call [ISDKFactory::auth](#isdkfactory-auth) method to perform authorization.

 ```cpp
 ::tsvb::ISDKFactory* createFactory()